atulsinghnirmal/Netflix-Clone/README.md

 # Netflix-Clone
-I am Using to create this project HTML,CSS
+I am used HTML,CSS for this project.